Jinkai-Wang-Lab-epitranscriptomics/m6Aiso/README.md

 # Contributors

-This package is developed and maintaned by [WangJing Kai] [WenBing Guo] and [ZhiJun Ren](https://github.com/ZJRen9).
+This package is developed and maintaned by WangJing Kai WenBing Guo and [ZhiJun Ren](https://github.com/ZJRen9).
 If you want to contribute, please leave an issue or submit a pull request.
-Thank you.
+We appreciate contributions on bug fixes and potential new features.
+Thank you!

 # License
 m6Anet is licensed under the terms of the MIT license.